-This College offers the Bachelor of Science degree with majors in the following areas of study: Accounting, Economics, Finance, Information Management/E-Commerce, Management, and Marketing.
-A Bachelor of Arts degree with a major in Economics or a major in Economics with a concentration in International Businesses is also available.
+This College offers the Bachelor of Science degree with majors in the following areas of study: Accounting, Economics, Finance, Management (concentrations are available in Human Resource Management and Information Management/E-Commerce), and Marketing.
+A Bachelor of Arts degree with a major in Economics or a major in Economics with a concentration in International Business or Urban Economics/Real Estate Development is also available.
 The College of Commerce and Business Administration (CCBA) offers minors in accounting, economics, finance, business administration, information management/e-commerce, international business, management, marketing, and urban economics/real estate development.